m4ttsch/omscs-notes-notes/operating-systems/memory-management.md

 ![](https://assets.omscs.io/94D5824C-54DD-4118-A769-6AD8B2847A94.png)

 This means that a given page table can contain 2^10 entries (p2), and each entry can address 2^10 bytes of physical memory (d).
-Loosely, we can think about the page table pointing to 2^10 “rows” of physical memory, with each row having 2^10 “cells”.
-P2 gives us the memory “row”, and d gives us the “cell” within that “row”.
+Loosely, we can think about the page table pointing to 2^10 "rows" of physical memory, with each row having 2^10 "cells".
+P2 gives us the memory "row", and d gives us the "cell" within that "row".
 This means that each page table can address 1MB of memory.

 Whenever there is a gap in virtual memory that is 1MB (or greater), we don’t need to fill in the gap with (unused) page tables.
 For example, if we have a page table containing pages 0-999, and we allocate another page table containing pages 30000-30999, we don’t need to allocate the 29 page tables in between.
 This will reduce the overall size of the page table(s) that are required for a particular process.
-This is in contrast to the “flat” page table, in which every entry needs to be able to translate every single virtual address and it has entries for every virtual page number.
+This is in contrast to the "flat" page table, in which every entry needs to be able to translate every single virtual address and it has entries for every virtual page number.
 There can’t be any gaps in a flat page table.

 The hierarchical page table can be extended to use even more layers.
 We can have a third level that contains pointers to page table directories.
 We can add a fourth level, which would be a map of page table directory pointers.